vermaayushjivan-alt/safarbuddy-v2/SESSION_HANDOFF.md

 Current milestone

+CONTACT-03 — Booking Contact Capture + Admin Payment Notification
+(2026-09-18, same day, new chat session).
+User asked (in Hindi/Hinglish) for booking-time name+contact capture regardless of login state, plus an automatic admin + hotel-owner notification right after payment confirmation, before resuming INVOICE-01 Step 4.

+Root cause found on inspection: (1) BookingForm.tsx only showed/ required guest_name/guest_email/guest_phone for `!isAuthenticated` — a signed-in booking stored all three as null and relied only on the (possibly stale) public.users profile; (2) CONTACT-02's notifyBookingCreated() only ever emailed the hotel/vendor — notifications.recipient_type's CHECK constraint didn't even allow 'admin', so there was no admin email path at all, only a silent 'dashboard' row nothing currently reads (no admin/hotel-owner page queries listDashboardNotifications() anywhere in src/app — confirmed by grep this session, a pre-existing gap, not something this session introduced or was asked to fix).

+Built this session: booking.actions.ts + BookingForm.tsx now capture
+name+phone for every booking regardless of login state (email stays guest-only, since a signed-in user already has one on file). dispatch.ts gained buildAdminEmailHtml() and a new unconditional admin-alert block (email to ADMIN_NOTIFICATION_EMAIL — reusing the exact env var property-listing.actions.ts already uses, RULE 9 — plus a 'dashboard' row), and buildEmailHtml() (the hotel/vendor email) now includes the guest's phone/email when present.
+Fixed a latent bug in the same function: it `return`ed early when no hotel/vendor contact resolved, which would have skipped the new admin block too — moved the admin block outside that early-return path so it always runs. notification.repository.ts's NotificationRecipientType widened to 'hotel' | 'vendor' | 'admin' (caught by manual review, not by tsc — see below). cashfree/webhook/route.ts's notifyBookingCreated() call now also passes guestEmail/guestPhone (previously only guestName). src/db/sql/016_contact03_admin_notify.sql (new) widens the notifications.recipient_type CHECK to allow 'admin', plus a comment-only update on bookings.guest_name/guest_email/guest_phone.
+Full RULE 15 audit recorded in DEVELOPMENT_BIBLE.md Section K.

+Deliberately not done: no admin UI to actually view the 'dashboard' notification rows (pre-existing gap, not part of what was asked this session — flagged, not built).
+No change to generate-invoice.ts's resolveRecipient() (still prioritizes customer_id -> public.users over the booking-time contact for what an invoice shows) — a separate, not-yet-asked-for product decision, left alone per RULE 11.

+NOT verified this session: this sandbox has network disabled (`npm install` returned E403), so npm install/tsc --noEmit/eslint could NOT be run for real — unlike every prior session recorded below, which did run them.
+Every changed file was instead manually re-read end to end;
+this is how the NotificationRecipientType mismatch above was caught, but it is explicitly a substitute for the toolchain, not equivalent to it.
+Before trusting this: run `npm install && npx tsc --noEmit && npx eslint .` for real, then a live walkthrough (a real signed-in booking, a real Cashfree payment) confirming both the hotel and ADMIN_NOTIFICATION_EMAIL actually receive the email.
+Migration 016 has not been run in production.

+Correction (same day, user ran it): v1 of migration 016 failed live with `ERROR 42703: column "recipient_type" does not exist`.
+Root cause, found via `information_schema.columns`: `public.notifications` already existed in production for an entirely unrelated, pre-existing feature (generic per-user notification feed — user_id/notif_type/ title/message/metadata jsonb/is_read/soft-delete columns — not referenced anywhere else in this codebase).
+Migration 009 had in fact never been applicable in production; DATABASE_BIBLE.md's Migration Registry already flagged it NOT CONFIRMED, now corrected to SUPERSEDED.
+Same class of collision DOC_DEBT.md item 15 already documented for 014_coupon01_coupons.sql's legacy `coupons` table.
+Fix: v2 of 016_contact03_admin_notify.sql creates a dedicated `public.booking_notifications` table instead of touching `public.notifications`; notification.repository.ts's `tableName` updated to match (`booking_notifications`, both the config and the one raw `.from('notifications')` call in countUnreadDashboardNotifications()).
+Not yet run/confirmed in production after this fix.

+Next action: run the verification above; once clean, resume INVOICE-01 Step 4 (admin UI — list + link from `/admin/bookings` detail, per DEVELOPMENT_BIBLE.md Section J's planned files list) — unchanged from before this session, do not blend the two milestones.

+Previous milestone

 INVOICE-01 Step 3b — shared template (web view + PDF) (2026-09-18,
 same day, new chat session, continuation of Step 3a below).
 Added `@react-pdf/renderer` (^4.9.0) to package.json — deferred from Step